 About Bullet Journaling

-If you haven’t heard of it, you can head here to learn about the basics about bullet journaling.
+If you haven’t heard of it, you can head here to learn the basics about bullet journaling.
 In a nutshell, it’s a system for keeping track of all of your appointments and lists (called collections) of things you need to remember or want to do.

 The bullet journal can have as many lists as you want and you can make it as artistically creative or as functionally simple as you want.
 My kids are much more artistic than I am and the journal can cultivate that creativity without them even realizing it.